siewchoo/03_GettingAndCleaningData/Project/CodeBook.md

 1. Combine the
    - training measurement data file (See `Part 3a) Training Data`) with 7352 rows and 561 columns
-   - testing measuremnt data file (`Part 4a) Test Data`) with 2947 rows and 561 columns
+   - testing measurement data file (`Part 4a) Test Data`) with 2947 rows and 561 columns
    - into a rectangular data set with 10299 rows and 561 columns.

 2. Combine the
    - training activities data file (See `Part 3b) Training Activities`) with 7352 rows and 1 column
-   - testing activities data file (`Part 4b) Test Activities`) with 2947 rows and 1 column
+   - testing activities data file (See `Part 4b) Test Activities`) with 2947 rows and 1 column
    - into a long, single column data set with 10299 rows and 1 column.

 3. Combine the
    - training subjects data file (See `Part 3c) Training Subjects`) with 7352 rows and 1 column
-   - testing subjects data file (`Part 4a) Test Subjects`) with 2947 rows and 1 column
+   - testing subjects data file (See `Part 4a) Test Subjects`) with 2947 rows and 1 column
    - into a long, single column data set with 10299 rows and 1 column.

 4. Perform a column-wise bind on the datasets from previous steps
    - activities + subjects + measurement data
-   - into a rsulting data set with 10299 rows and 563 columns.
+   - into a resulting data set with 10299 rows and 563 columns.

 5. Since we are only interested in data involving mean and standard deviation measurements, the data set is pared down to remove columns that we are not interested in.
+   - The pared down data set now has 10299 rows and 68 columns.

 6. Rows in the reduced data set is then updated with appropriate labels for the activities.

 7. Column headings involving features are also updated with more user-friendly descriptions.

+<small>On hindsight, it would be more optimized to pare down the measurement data set before performing the column bind.</small>

 As a final step, another independent tidy data set is created with the average of each variable for each activity and each subject.